 I enjoy seafood boils at home more than at restaurants because it’s way cheaper to do and you can pick and use the freshest seafood you like.
 You also have full control of the amount of seasoning and other ingredients to make it the perfect at-home meal.
 I’ve cooked this several times after our trip and has definitely been a crowd-pleaser each time.

-8 pounds seafood (6 pounds clams, 2 pounds shrimp), cleaned
+4 pounds seafood (2 pounds clams, 2 pounds deveined head-on shrimp, cleaned

 1 large lemon, juiced

 3 tablespoons Cajun seasoning

 3 tablespoons garlic powder